-For most of us, the day-to-day homeschooling routine revolves around mom.
-It is mom who plans the courses, sets up the schedules, chooses the materials, tutors the children, addresses character issues, and manages the home.
-It is also mom who carries the burden of the perceived success or failure of the homeschool!
+For most of us, the day-to-day homeschooling routine revolves around Mom.
+It is Mom who plans the courses, sets up the schedules, chooses the materials, tutors the children, addresses character issues, and manages the home.
+It is also Mom who carries the burden of the perceived success or failure of the homeschool!

-Keeping dad involved comes with many advantages.
+Keeping Dad involved comes with many advantages:

 - Dad can set the broad course and keep to it.

-- Dad can set the limits on spending and keep them.
-This helps mom refrain from impulsive curriculum purchasing and encourages her to first try other alternatives when solving an issue.
+This helps Mom refrain from impulsive curriculum purchasing and encourages her to first try other alternatives when solving an issue.

 It is easy to run to the message boards and post a “which one is better”-type question.
 You’ll receive lots of responses…based on what worked for someone else’s children.
-But dad knows YOUR children!
+But Dad knows YOUR children!
 Take advantage of his insight.

 Take advantage of this!
-In some families, dad is the math tutor, the science lab instructor and runs shop.
-Work together to find areas for which dad can assume responsibility.
+In some families, Dad is the math tutor, the science lab instructor, and runs shop.
+Work together to find areas for which Dad can assume responsibility.

-- Dad can provide accountability.
-Each child can provide dad with a narration of something studied, a synopsis of his day, an area of improvement or an area that requires some work.
+Each child can provide Dad with a narration of something studied, a synopsis of his day, an area of improvement, or an area that requires some work.
 Dad’s encouragement can go a long way in boosting a child’s confidence.

-- Dad can plan the really neat projects!
-Have dad pull the children alongside to work with him on something he enjoys or has always wanted to do.
-The children will benefit from his enthusiasm and time; and will walk away with wonderful memories.
+Have Dad pull the children alongside to work with him on something he enjoys or has always wanted to do.
+The children will benefit from his enthusiasm and time — and will walk away with wonderful memories!

-This article from Tamara Eaton on The Homeschooling Father’s Role will motivate you to keep dad involved.
+This article from Tamara Eaton on The Homeschooling Father’s Role will motivate you to keep Dad involved.